No one in their right mind really wants to fail at life.

 What if pastors, preachers, and ministry leaders led this charge?
 How about instead of useless laments about our culture, we began to lead some positive changes?

-Let’s stop bemoaning the lack of holiness and personal convictions of among contemporary Christians and focus that energy on making disciples?
+Let’s stop bemoaning contemporary Christians’ lack of holiness and personal convictions and focus that energy on making disciples?
 The changes we seek can only be born out of biblical discipleship and not our raging complaints.

 So why don’t you try a different strategy?
 Don’t allow yourself to stay in bondage to the traditions of dead saints.
 Date a new method and use it as a one-sided relationship.
 Use that relationship to declare the never-changing message that Jesus saves, sanctifies, and sets free those who sit in bondage.